antoinesylvia/Texas_Heat_Raceway/README.md

 ## Testing Modes
 - TEST_MODE for running the system without physical hardware
 - Sensor calibration tool doubles as a testing utility for finish detection

-# Configuration Management Web Interface (config.html)
-- Dynamic Web Interface: A user-friendly web interface for viewing and modifying configuration settings in real-time, without the need to restart the application.
-- Database-Driven Configuration: All configuration values are stored in a SQLite database, allowing for persistent changes and easy retrieval across application restarts.
-- Dual-Source Configuration:
-	- config.py serves as the initial template and fallback for default values if a "reset" is called.
-	- The database acts as the source of truth once the config.py file is imported, reflecting the most up-to-date configuration.
-- Flexible Initialization Options:
-	- Automatic Database Initialization: On first run, the system automatically populates the database with default values from config.py, ensuring a smooth setup process.
-	- Command-Line Reset: Option to reset the database to default values from config.py using a command-line argument (e.g., python central_server.py -config).
-- Automatic Database Initialization: On first run, the system automatically populates the database with default values from config.py, ensuring a smooth setup process.
-- Adaptive Configuration Management:
-	- Automatic detection and addition of new configuration keys from config.py on each application boot.
-	- Ensures backwards compatibility and easy integration of new features.
-- Real-Time Updates: Changes made through the web interface are immediately reflected in the running application, providing instant feedback and eliminating the need for manual restarts.

 # Error Handling and Logging
 - Comprehensive error handling across all components